winbench/bench/docs/content/ref/file-structure.md

 If a custom setup script for an app exists, it is executed after the installation of the (extracted) app resources in the [apps target dir](#lib-app).
-Inside of the custom script the [PowerShell API](/ref/ps-api/) is available.
+Inside of the custom script is the [PowerShell API](/ref/ps-api/) is available.

 ### App Custom Script `env` {#auto-apps-env}